pat/thinking-sphinx/deltas.md

 end
 {% endhighlight %}

-Once this is all set up, to process the delta indexing jobs, you'll need to run the following rake task - which deliberately doesn't ever stop (as it regularly tackles all jobs lined up):

-{% highlight sh %}
-rake thinking_sphinx:delayed_delta
-rake ts:dd # shortcut
-{% endhighlight %}

-One very important caveat of the delayed_job method is that it will only work for **a single searchd instance**, which may not the case if you have multiple app servers.
-Delayed Job is designed to run each job only once, not once per app server.
-Therefore when the delayed_job for the delta index runs, it will only run on the app server that actually processes the job.
+One very important caveat of this background processing approach is that it will only work for **a single searchd instance**, which may not the case if you have multiple app servers.
+Delayed Job, Resque and Sidekiq are all designed to run each job only once, not once per app server.
+Therefore when the job for the delta index runs, it will only run on the app server that actually processes the job.
 The effects of this can range from indistinguishable to subtle depending on the particulars of your setup, so it's important to be aware of this up front.
 The best approach is to have Sphinx, the database and the delayed job processing task all running on one machine.

-Also, keep in mind that because the delta indexing requests are queued, they will not be processed immediately - and so your search results will not not be accurate straight after a change.
-Delayed Job is pretty fast at getting through the queue though, so it shouldn't take too long.
+Also, keep in mind that because the delta indexing requests are queued, they will not be processed immediately - and so your search results will not not be accurate straight after a change (but, tuned correctly, within a few seconds is likely).